Equality and diversity

 We have implemented the NHS Accessible Information Standard and we support and monitor its use by other local NHS organisations.
 This means that disabled people with communication needs have these met when they are using the NHS.

-We work with our patients, the public and partners in a number of ways; we use our Equality Health Panel (EHP), Public Involvement and Patient Experience Committee (PIPEC) and Patient Participation Group Network (PPGN) these groups contribute to, learn from and assess our engagement with the public so that our committees and decision makers understand what our communities think.
+We work with our patients, the public and partners in a number of ways; we use our Patient Participation Group Network (PPGN) and Patient and Community Panel to contribute to, learn from and assess our engagement with the public so that our committees and decision makers understand what our communities think.

 Engagement with our communities uses the expertise of the public, patients, service providers and voluntary organisations.
 Without them we would not be able to shape services that meet the needs of our diverse community.